Alonso-del-Arte/toy-examples/README.md

 # Toy Examples

+NOTE: The `collections` package has become unwieldy and not exactly a toy example.
+I'm thinking of removing it.

 Just a random assortment of classic object-oriented programming (OOP) toy examples, some more fleshed out than others, to illustrate basic concepts of OOP.